Red Barons Webseiten

 The Olympic Games in 1936.

-The Nazi government had the Linden trees cut on the occasion of the construction of the North-South rapid train (S-Bahn) line replacing them by plaster columns with the German eagle and Nazi symbols giving the boulevard some rather eerie traits at night.
+The Nazi government had the Linden trees cut on the occasion of the construction of the North-South rapid train (S-Bahn) line, replacing them with plaster columns featuring the German eagle and Nazi symbols, which gave the boulevard some rather eerie appearance

-The Brandenburg Gate from the inside in color fully decorated with Nazi symbols on Führer's 50th birthday (April 20, 1939).
+The Gate from the inside in color, fully decorated with Nazi symbols on the Führer's 50th birthday (April 20, 1939).

-During the Battle of Berlin in 1945 the Gate is heavily damaged but partly restored in the early 50ties.
-It presents the border between the Western and the East sectors of the already ideologically divided city.
+During the Battle of Berlin in 1945, the Gate was heavily damaged but partly restored in the early 50ties.
+It presents the border between the Western and the Eastern sectors of the already ideologically divided city.
 This picture was taken in 1953.

-On June 17, 1953, workers in the East Germany protest against the raise in their working norms
+On June 17, 1953, workers in East Germany protested against the rise in their working norms

 that a Red Flag has replaced the missing Quadriga.